Tornado watch in Minnesota, Wisconsin includes Twin Cities

-The National Weather Service called off a tornado watch Saturday afternoon that had been forecast for the Twin Cities metro area.
+The National Weather Service called off a tornado watch that had been declared for the Twin Cities metro area Saturday afternoon — but don't let down your weather guard yet.

-"The Tornado Watch has been canceled.
-However, we're still expecting a second round of storms later this evening," said meteorologist Melissa Dye of the Chanhassen office of the National Weather Service.
+"We're still expecting a second round of storms later this evening," said meteorologist Melissa Dye of the NWS's Chanhassen office.

-Saturday afternoon into evening, potentially dangerous storms were expected to move across Minnesota and Wisconsin, the NWS forecast.
+The second round of potentially dangerous storms is expected to move from South Dakota across Minnesota, approaching the Twin Cities metro area between 7 and 10 p.m. before moving into Wisconsin, the NWS said.

-Damaging winds are the main risk, but large hail and isolated tornadoes were also possible in parts of northeast Minnesota and northwest Wisconsin.
+Damaging winds are the main risk, but large hail and isolated tornadoes were also possible, along with heavy rainfall.

+The NWS cautioned people with outdoor plans to monitor weather and be prepared to find shelter inside a sturdy building.
+At about 5 p.m., Minnesota State Fair officials paused all rides and halted free stage entertainment and Arts A'Fair performances due to lightning in the area.

+Earlier, afternoon storms produced large hail and punishing winds moving east across Minnesota north of the Twin Cities.

 "This will put a ding in your Prius.
 Doppler estimates of 2.3" diameter hail at Milaca," meteorologist Paul Douglas tweeted early Saturday afternoon.
 "Impressive meso-convective system will spark more large hail, straight-line winds and a few isolated tornadoes can't be ruled out this afternoon."

-Parts of western Minnesota at 11 a.m. saw 70-mile-per-hour winds and baseball-sized hail, the National Weather Service said.
+Parts of western Minnesota saw 70-mile-per-hour winds and baseball-sized hail about 11 a.m., the NWS said.

 Erica Pearson • @ericalpearson